FarisPalayi/time-tracking-dashboard/README.md

 const y = () => x.value + 1
 ```

-With `$ref`, the code above can be shorten to this:
+With `$ref`, the code above can be shortened to this:

 <!-- prettier-ignore -->
 ```js